Why disable automatic thumbnail generation?

 }

-There is also another plugin that Naiba hasn't tested.
-If the above methods don't work or you want to directly use a plugin to disable thumbnail generation, you can try it.
+There is another plugin that Naiba hasn't tested.
+If the above methods don't work or you prefer to use a plugin to disable thumbnail generation, you can try this.

-This plugin claims to support any theme and plugin, compatible with WooCommerce, and takes effect after installation and configuration.
-Plugin download address:Stop Generating Image SizesFinally, if you find that images are not displayed on the frontend after inserting them, you may also need toDisable WordPress Responsive Image CodeClean up already generated thumbnail files
+This plugin claims to support any theme and plugin, is compatible with WooCommerce, and takes effect after installation and configuration.
+Plugin download address:Stop Generating Image SizesFinally, if you find that images are not displayed on the frontend after insertion, you may also need toDisable WordPress Responsive Image CodeClean up already generated thumbnail files

-Once set up, WordPress will no longer automatically generate thumbnails when you upload images later.
-However, previously generated thumbnails are still on your server.
-You can use the following method to batch delete the already generated thumbnail files.
-Other related articles:- Several Methods to Optimize WordPress Image Upload Speed and Reduce Database Queries
+Once the settings are configured, WordPress will no longer automatically generate thumbnails for images you upload later.
+However, previously generated thumbnails still remain on your server.
+You can use the following methods to batch delete the already generated thumbnail files.
+Related Articles:- Several Methods to Optimize WordPress Image Upload Speed and Reduce Database Queries

 - WordPress Image Auto-Rename Plugin Unique Rename Image File Upload

-- Summary of Methods to Automatically Add Watermarks When Uploading Images in WordPress
+- Summary of Methods to Automatically Add Watermarks to WordPress Uploaded Images

 Comments are closed